 In recent years, payers and pharmacy benefit managers (PBMs) have increasingly used copay adjustment programs (i.e., copay accumulator and maximizer programs) to limit plan sponsor exposure to specialty drug costs.
 Though these programs employ different approaches, both forms of copay adjustment programs seek to exhaust manufacturer copay assistance while preventing these dollars from counting toward a commercially insured patient’s deductible and maximum out-of-pocket limit as they otherwise would have.

-The increased use of these programs use of these programs is a byproduct of a continued tension between plan benefit design, the expansion of manufacturer copay program support, and the growth of spending.
-One recent analysis of commercial insurers cited that 83% of enrollees have implemented copay accumulator programs and 73% have implemented copay maximizer programs.
+The increased use of these programs is a byproduct of a continued tension between plan benefit design, the expansion of manufacturer copay program support, and the growth of spending.
+One recent analysis of commercial insurers cited that 83% of enrollees are in plans that have implemented copay accumulator programs and 73% are in plans that have implemented copay maximizer programs.
 The analysis also noted that, of the copay adjustment programs implemented, 77% were for pharmacy benefit products and 26% were for medical benefit products.
 Accumulators and maximizers present new challenges and considerations for payers, manufacturers, and patients.
 Recent regulatory and legislative activity at both the federal and state levels raises additional questions as these programs are expected to grow in coming years.

 Federal Rulemaking Back-and-Forth on Copay Adjustment Programs